betaflight/betaflight/docs/Rx.md

 This is the prefered way, since this is *much faster* detected by the FC then a channel that sends no pulses (OFF).

 __NOTE:__
 One or more control channels may be set to OFF to signal a failsafe condition to the FC, all other channels *must* be set to either HOLD or OFF.
 Do __NOT USE__ the mode indicated with FAILSAFE instead, as this combination is NOT handled correctly by the FC.

 ## Receiver Channel Range Configuration.

-If you have a transmitter/receiver, that output a non-standard pulse range (i.e. 1070-1930 as some Spektrum receivers) you could use rx channel range configuration to map actual range of your transmitter to 1000-2000 as expected by Cleanflight.
+If you have a transmitter/receiver, that output a non-standard pulse range (i.e. 1070-1930 as some Spektrum receivers) you could use rx channel range configuration to map actual range of your transmitter to 1000-2000 as expected by INAV.

 The low and high value of a channel range are often referred to as 'End-points'.  e.g. 'End-point adjustments / EPA'.